felguerez/server-api/README.md

 ```shell
 $ go run web-service
 ```
-You can run the project with [air](https://github.com/cosmtrek/air/) for nodemon-style live reloading:
+Pro tip: You can run the project with [air](https://github.com/cosmtrek/air/) for nodemon-style live reloading:
 ```shell
 $ go install github.com/cosmtrek/air@latest
 $ echo -e "\nalias air=$(go env GOPATH)/bin/air"
 $ air # runs and reloads the app using .air.toml config
 ```

-5. Congrats! 🍾 You've got an app running on http://localhost:3000
+5. Congrats! 🍾 You've got an app running on http://localhost:3000.
+You can also view the API docs at http://localhost:3000/swagger.

-### Running the client
-TODO: instructions for building and running the client